Winter snowfall record set in Anchorage

-ANCHORAGE, Alaska (Reuters) - A storm dumped more than 4 inches of snow on Anchorage over the weekend, bringing the total snowfall for Alaska’s largest city to a record 11.2 feet for the year, the National Weather Service said on Sunday.
+ANCHORAGE, Alaska (Reuters) - A storm dumped more than 4 inches (10.9 cm) of snow on Anchorage over the weekend, bringing the total snowfall for Alaska’s largest city to a record 11.2 feet (3.4 meters) for the year, the National Weather Service said on Sunday.

-The official snow tally was 134.5 inches, 1.9 inches above the previous record set in the winter of 1954-1955, the weather service said.

-The average for winter snowfall in Anchorage over the past 30 years is 74.5 inches, the agency said.

 The abundant snow has strained the city’s street-clearing budget.
 From October through March, the city spent $11.9 million on snow removal, compared to $8.1 million over the same period last winter, according to a municipal report.